 Mobile phone ‘not spots’

 Better mobile phone coverage across West Berkshire continues to be one of my important local campaigns.
-I have been helping constituents in places like Upper Woolhampton with this issue and am aware of this problem in Yattendon and Ashampstead as well.
-I have been working closely with Vodafone to try and improve mobile connection in these areas and I’m pleased to report that a site for a new mast has now been agreed for Upper Woolhampton.
-It will take a few months for the necessary permissions to be obtained but this will go ahead as soon as possible and will, finally, provide coverage for the three schools and all the people living in that area.
+I have been helping constituents in places like Upper Woolhampton with this issue and am aware of this problem in Aldermaston, Hermitage, Yattendon, Ashampstead and Curridge as well.
+I have been working closely with Vodafone to try and improve mobile connection in these areas and I’m pleased to report that a site for a new 4G mast has now been agreed for Upper Woolhampton and I understand that the planning application has now been submitted.
+It will take a few months for the necessary permissions to be obtained but this will, finally, provide coverage for the three schools and all the people living in that area.

-I have written to other mobile phone providers as well and you can read the response to my letter to EE here.
+I will continue to put pressure on Vodafone and I have written to other mobile phone providers as well.
+You can read the response to my letter to EE here.
 All providers are keen to eliminate ‘not spots’ and there are solutions out there.
 We all rely on our phones and to have areas of West Berkshire where you still cannot get a signal is unacceptable in this day and age.
-If we are to achieve 100% coverage across the constituency, I need to hear from people who are struggling with this in order to be able to help so please email me at firstname.lastname@example.org if you want to report a ‘not spot’.
+If we are to achieve 100% coverage across the constituency, I need to hear from people who are struggling with this in order to be able to help so please email me at email@example.com if you want to report a ‘not spot’.